Teksta versija

 1) the joint owner;

-(6) If the joint owner agrees to the offered project for the division of joint property and a contract for the division of joint property in residential properties or actual shares is entered into, a public person shall alienate the residential properties owned in accordance with the procedures laid down in this Law.
+(6) If the joint owner agrees to the offered project for the division of joint property and a contract for the division of joint property in residential properties or actual shares is entered into, a public entity shall alienate the residential properties owned in accordance with the procedures laid down in this Law.

 [8 July 2011; 20 June 2019]